sdelcore/sdelcore.github.io/posts/welcome-to-my-blog/welcome-to-my-blog.md

 layout: post.njk
 title: Welcome to My Blog
 date: 2025-01-25
-description: An introduction to my new blog where I'll share insights on machine learning, software development, and technology.
+description: An introduction to my new blog where I'll share insights on embeeded systems, machine learning, software development, and technology.
 tags: ["introduction", "blog"]
 share: true
 ---

 Welcome to my new blog!
-I'm excited to share my journey as a graduate student at the University of Waterloo and a Machine Learning Developer at Molex.

 ## What to Expect

 In this blog, I'll be writing about:

+- **Embedded Systems**: Deep dives into embedded systems, hardware, and software
 - **Machine Learning**: Deep dives into ML concepts, papers, and implementations
-- **Software Development**: Best practices, tools, and techniques I've learned
+- **Software Development**: Best practices, tools, and techniques I've learned in the industry
+- **Technology Trends**: Thoughts on emerging technologies and their impact
 - **Academic Research**: Insights from my graduate studies
-- **Technology Trends**: Thoughts on emerging technologies and their impact
+- **Personal Projects**: Sharing my personal projects and learnings

 ## My Background

-I'm currently pursuing graduate studies at the University of Waterloo while working as a Machine Learning Developer at Molex.
+I'm currently pursuing graduate studies at the University of Waterloo.
+I previously worked at Molex in their Industrial Solutions as a technical team lead and R&D developer.
 This unique position allows me to bridge the gap between academic research and industry applications.

 ## Publishing Workflow